While perusing real estate listings on Zillow, Redfin, or Trulia, you’ve probably encountered terms like “half bath” and “full bath.”

 What does it all mean?
 Do I need a calculator?
 I thought a bathroom was simply a bathroom, not a fraction thereof…

-After a while it can all get rather complicated, especially when different terminology is used for the exact same situation.
-And no one really loves fractions.
+While it can all get rather complicated, especially when different terminology is used for the exact same situation, real estate bathroom definitions matter.

 So let’s break it down, once and for all, to determine what it means and assess the value each type of bathroom can bring to a home.

 Let’s start at the top and work our way down.
 It’ll be easier to explain.

 For the record, the most common arrangement is two full bathrooms per home.
 Something like 60-70% of new homes are built with two bathrooms.

 The next most common setup is three bathrooms, followed by four and then finally one.
 In other words, it’s very rare for a new home to be built with just a single bathroom, for obvious reasons.

 Full Bathroom (1 Bath)

 A full bathroom contains four key items: a bathtub, a shower, a toilet, and a sink with running water.

 So all four of these components must be in the room to designate it as a “full bathroom.”